jrroosevelt/VS2PCG/Formats.md

 ## Modern Format (community-sourced multiverse)
 The community has come up with a multiverse variant that attempts to fix some of the non-fun cards and interactions.
 *Effective April-June 2021*
+For detailed explanation, see this post: [https://www.reddit.com/r/VS2PCG/comments/lzt3dr/modern_multiverse_community_sourced_multiverse/](https://www.reddit.com/r/VS2PCG/comments/lzt3dr/modern_multiverse_community_sourced_multiverse/)

 ### Banned cards:
 The following cards are not allowed to be played in the current community multiverse:

 #### Main Characters:
-- Adam warlock
 - Dark Phoenix
 - Kate Pryde
 - Mystique (Legacy set versions only)
 - Outriders
-- Valkyrie (Photographic)
+-
 #### Supporting characters
+- Dark Phoeni
 - Langly
 - Maximus